thetuvix/webxr/input-explainer.md

 The strings returned in the `profiles` array of an `XRInputSource` describe the device being used with varying levels of detail, ranging from exactly identifying the device to only giving a broad description of it's shape and capabilities.
 It's highly recommended that, when applicable, the last profile in the array be from a list of well-known "generic" profiles, given below.

+Note that the generic profiles exclude the button reserved by the user agent for its own purposes.
+For example, the Google Daydream controller has an App button and a touchpad, but most user agents will use the App button to show their own menu.
+Therefore, the App button does not count as a usable button when determining the Google Daydream controller's generic profile, which is simply `"generic-touchpad"`.

+Controllers with the following profiles **must not** use the `"xr-standard"` Gamepad mapping, as they do not have a trigger:
+ - **"generic-button"** A controller with an app-usable button, but no trigger.
+ - **"generic-touchpad"** A controller with a touchpad, but no trigger.

+Controllers with the following profiles (counting only app-usable controls) **must** use the `"xr-standard"` Gamepad mapping, as they do have a trigger:
+ - **"generic-trigger"** A controller with a trigger, but no thumbstick, touchpad or squeeze detection.
- - **"button-controller":** A controller with at least one button/trigger but no touchpad or thumbstick.
-Controllers with this profile must use the `xr-standard` Gamepad mapping.
+ - **"generic-trigger-thumbstick"** A controller with an trigger and a thumbstick, but no touchpad or squeeze detection.
- - **"touchpad-controller"** A controller with a touchpad, but no thumbstick.
-If the controller also has at least one additional button or trigger it must use the `xr-standard` Gamepad mapping.
+ - **"generic-trigger-touchpad"** A controller with an trigger and a touchpad, but no thumbstick or squeeze detection.
+ - **"generic-trigger-touchpad-thumbstick"** A controller with a trigger, touchpad and thumbstick, but no squeeze detection.
+ - **"generic-trigger-squeeze"** A controller with a trigger and a squeeze detection, but no thumbstick or touchpad.
- - **"thumbstick-controller"** A controller with a thumbstick, but no touchpad.
-If the controller also has at least one additional button or trigger it must use the `xr-standard` Gamepad mapping.
+ - **"generic-trigger-squeeze-thumbstick"** A controller with a trigger, squeeze detection and thumbstick, but no touchpad.
+ - **"generic-trigger-squeeze-touchpad"** A controller with a trigger, squeeze detection and touchpad, but no thumbstick.
- - **"touchpad-thumbstick-controller"** A controller with both a touchpad and a thumbstick.
-If the controller also has at least one additional button or trigger it must use the `xr-standard` Gamepad mapping.
+ - **"generic-trigger-squeeze-touchpad-thumbstick"** A controller with a trigger, squeeze detection, touchpad and thumbstick.

 More generic profiles may be added to this list over time as new common form factors are observed.